Stagecoach Group: Portugal

 Stagecoach Portugal had its origins in the re-privatisation of Portuguese bus and coach operation, which had been nationalised after the 1974 Revolution.
 In 1990, the nationalised Rodoviária Nacional was split into ten components.
 In the capital, Lisbon, Rodoviária de Lisboa was the chief operator outside the city itself, where Carris provided city bus and tram services.
 The name of Rodoviária de Lisboa survived as part of the Barraqueiro bus company, but another part, serving the area to the west of Lisbon, became Stagecoach Portugal in 1995.
 A further portion still operates as Vimeca – Viação Mecânica de Carnaxide.
-In June 2001, Stagecoach announced the sale of their Portuguese operations to ScottURB for £14 million.
+During June 2001, Stagecoach announced the sale of their Portuguese operations to ScottURB for £14 million.

 Nordic countries

-In October 1996, during Stagecoach's International buying spree, it made its most important international acquisition at the time, buying Swebus AB, the bus-company arm of the Swedish State Railways (SJ), for 1.2 billion kronor ($164 million), which also included operations in Denmark, Finland and Norway.
-The operations in Norway included only city and regional traffic in three minor cities around lake Mjøsa, but several unsuccessful bids on operators in the Oslo area led to Stagecoach selling out to Norgesbuss in April 1997.
-The Danish operations never proved profitable, and were sold to Combus in autumn of 1997.
-The operations in Finland were more successful, and were in April 1998 renamed Stagecoach Finland.
+In October 1996, during Stagecoach's international buying spree, it acquired Swebus AB, the bus-company arm of the Swedish State Railways (SJ), for 1.2 billion kronor ($164 million), which also included operations in Denmark, Finland and Norway.
 In spring of 1997, Swebus Express was started as an intercity coach service between several cities in southern parts of Sweden, sporting the Stagecoach livery of the time.
-Stagecoach in 1998 announced that it had bid for several rail franchises in Sweden.
 On 27 October 1999, Stagecoach revealed that it was going to sell Swebus to Concordia Bus for £100 million, to refocus its bus operation on the United States and Asia.